EriconT/watch-collection/README.md

     Tap Add.

-    Note: If the icon appears as an "E", delete the bookmark, clear Safari cache, reload the page, and try again.
+    Note: If the icon does not update, delete the bookmark, clear Safari cache, and try again.

-🛠 Maintenance & Usage
+🛠 Maintenance
-Adding/Removing Watches
+Updating the Collection

-You do not need to edit the code to update your collection.
+You do not need to touch the code to add watches.

-    Open your Google Sheet.
+    Open the app and click the Document Icon to open your Google Sheet.

-    Add a new row or delete an old one.
+    Add a new row.

-    Open the app and click the Sync (Refresh) button in the navbar to fetch the new data.
+    Return to the app and click the Refresh Icon to sync the data immediately.

-Sorting
+Updating the Code (via GitHub Desktop)

-The app automatically sorts the collection by PurchaseDate, displaying the most recently acquired pieces first.
+    Open the project in GitHub Desktop.

-Changing the Design
+    Click "Open in Visual Studio Code" to make changes (e.g., colors, title).

-    Colors/Styling: The app uses Tailwind CSS via CDN.
-You can edit classes directly in index.html.
+    Save the file.

-    Icons: The app uses an SVG watch icon for the iOS home screen.
-To change it, update the <link rel="apple-touch-icon" ...> tag in the <head>.
+    In GitHub Desktop: Type a summary, click Commit to main, then click Push origin.

 🔧 Technology Stack